- 29th Jul 2022

 ...

 The program prints each line from the input files along with a line number in three-digit format (padded with leading zeros for single-digit numbers).
-Please make sure that you have a proper implementation of the linked_list.h
+Please make sure that you have a proper implementation of the linked_list.h header file that defines the list_t and node_t data structures.

 If you have any specific questions or need further clarification on any part of the code, feel free to ask our programmers!